Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Visit the Ljubljana Castle

 The Ljubljana Castle stands on a hill above the city, and you have two options for visiting it.
 The first is to take the road behind the Central Market and follow the path.
 It’s an easy yet steep way to the top.
-However, most people prefer the second option, which is the funicular railway.
+However, most people prefer the second option: the funicular railway.
 This is a much easier way to get to the castle, as it takes only 4-5 minutes to the top.

 Immerse yourself in the museums of Ljubljana